AK-Homberger/BD35F-FridgeController/README.md

 - RPM:         The desired speed of the compressor.
 Set as low as possible to reduce power consumption (2000 = 3,5A, 3500 = 7A).
 "0" means T permanently to GND and 2000 RPM (original mechanical thermostat behaviour).
 - AVG Error:   This is the allowed deviation from the average.
 0 means the compressor will cool down in every cycle until the average temperature reaches the set temperature.
 The average temperature is calculated with a low pass filter with K of 1/3600.
 Mens average over about one hour.
 - Max          High: The maximum high temperture.
 The compressor will be switched off if ths level is reached.
 Independent of average temperature.
 - Max Low:     The maximum low temperture.
-The compressro will be switched on if ths level is reached.
+The compressor will be switched on if ths level is reached.
 Independent of average temperature.
 - Boost Temp.: Desired temperature for the boost function.
 - Boost Hyst.: Hysteresis/Deviation for the boost function.
 - Boost Time   Time in minutes for the boost function.